eric-unc/magnum/README.md

 The text section of memory is read-only.
 The data section of memory is divided into the read-only section, the global writable section, and the stack.

 #### Instructions
 Each instruction is 32-bits, with the first 8 being the opcode.
-Immediates follow little endian.
+Note all of this is little endian.

 | Instruction | Opcode | Arguments | Description
 | :------ | :------ | :------ | :------